Code-Institute-Submissions/vgopal02-UrbanStudio_AugResub/README.md

 -   All images were sourced from [Pexels](https://www.pexels.com) and [Unsplash] (https://www.unsplash.com)

-- Screen Shots were sourced from [AmIresponsive](ami.responsivedesign)
+- Screen Shots were sourced from [AmIresponsive](ami.responsivedesign) and screenshots through desktop.

 ### Inspiring Websites:
 - [YogaJournal](https://www.yogajournal.com/)